'Gilmore Girls' Season 5, Episode 21: Blame Booze and Melville

 *

 I'm also flummoxed that Rory and Lorelai have seemingly never discussed birth control options until this episode.
-Even in this brief conversations, they dance around the specifics.
+Even in this brief conversation, they dance around the specifics.
 There are no mentions of condoms, IUDs, implants, shots, rings, etc. At least all of the other '90s/early 2000s shows were mentioning (cluelessly out of touch) shit like diaphragms and the sponge.
 Rory did make a Trojan Man joke after fucking Dean for the first time, so I guess we're to assume that she at least uses condoms.

 He's clearly thinking about getting her a psych consult.